Best German City Names: 200+ Historic & Imaginary Ideas

 Köln

-Colonia Agrippina, founded by Romans in 50 AD, crowned by its Gothic cathedral whose twin spires dominate the Rhine for miles
+Colonia Agrippina, founded by Romans in 50 AD, with a Gothic cathedral whose twin spires rise above the Rhine

 Bonn

-Beethoven's birthplace and West Germany's provisional capital for 40 years, a Roman settlement that became a prince-elector's residence
+Beethoven's birthplace and West Germany's provisional capital for 40 years, once a Roman settlement and prince-elector's residence

 Koblenz

-Where the Rhine meets the Mosel at the German Corner, 2,000 years of strategic importance from Roman fortress to Prussian stronghold
+Where the Rhine meets the Mosel at the German Corner, with 2,000 years of use from Roman fortress to Prussian stronghold

 Bingen